 You will need a Coyote Gulch permit if you plan to do a backpacking trip.
 The access point to begin this hike is located near water tanks on Fortymile Ridge, southwest of the confluence of Coyote Gulch and Escalante Canyon.

 The diversity of geology is incredible in Grand Staircase-Escalante National Monument.
 Unlike the narrow Spooky slot canyon, Willis Creek is a wide (almost spacious!) slot canyon to explore.
 The best time of day to hike in this slot canyon is early, when the sun starts to pour into the canyon and bounce light and shadow off the walls.
 It is also a great hike to find shade on warm summer days but is not recommended during the late summer monsoon season when slot canyons can quickly become dangerous due to flash floods.
 The trailhead is off Scenic Byway 12 on a dirt road (BLM500) best for 4WD or high clearance vehicles.

 The best time to hike in Grand Staircase-Escalante National Monument is early spring and fall, to enjoy cooler weather and avoid the dangers of flash flood season in late summer.

-You do not need to obtain permits to do these day-hikes in Grand Staircase.
+You do not need to obtain permits to do these day hikes in Grand Staircase.
 If you are camping or backpacking, you will need overnight permits.
-Permits are free and can be obtained at visitor centers or at developed trailheads.
+Permits are typically free and can be obtained at visitor centers or at developed trailheads.